-Technology has been becoming entrenched in our daily lives more and more.
+Technology has been becoming entrenched in our daily lives more and more in fact it sometimes feels like technology is taking over family life.
 Parents today are facing a whole new challenge of raising kids with access to everything at their fingertips (on the internet) and often in their pockets (cell phones).
 The end of the school year is rapidly approaching and kids are about to experience a lot more free time over the summer and with that comes the challenge of developing technology ground rules for children.

 I know that technology ground rules are needed but they can be challenging to come up with and to stick to.
 I have worked with LifeLock in the past and I really respect them as a leader in technology and privacy so I was happy to hear that they were partnering with Dr. Sandra Abrams, Ph.D., an adolescent education expert and mother of two, to help advise parents on the subject of technology ground rules.
 I am pleased to share a post written by Dr. Abrams in partnership with LifeLock which provides some excellent information to prepare you to have the tech talk with your kids.
 It’s important to make sure you and your co-parent are on the same page and that you come together as parents to pause and think about the tech and digital device access you collectively grant your children.
 Have The Talk with your partner before you have The Smart Talk with your kids.